nodeca/nodeca-doc/src/documents/app-bundler.html.md

 we join multiple resources & packages into single CSS/JS files.

 Currently, we have `frontend` & `backend` bundles.
-Also, separate bundle will be available for heavy WISYWIG editors, not required on first load.
+Also, separate bundle will be available for heavy WISYWIG editor, that's not required on first load.

 Bundler config example